flaviotordini/updater/README.md

 Installer can be implemented in other ways, for example an Installer that unzips a payload and moves files.
 Or one that invokes an update helper.
 Another idea is signature validation.

-Set the desired Installer implementation using `updater::DefaultUpdater::setInstaller`
+Set the desired Installer implementation using `updater::DefaultUpdater::setInstaller`.
+The default is [updater::RunInstaller].

 ## Build Instructions